masesgroup/KEFCore/src/documentation/articles/serialization.md

 ### How to use Protobuf

 `KafkaDbContext` contains three properties can be used to override the default types:
-- **KeySerializationType**: set this value to `ProtobufKEFCoreSerDes..Key.BinaryRaw<>` or use `ProtobufKEFCoreSerDes.DefaultKeySerialization`, the type automatically manages simple or complex Primary Key
+- **KeySerializationType**: set this value to `ProtobufKEFCoreSerDes.Key.BinaryRaw<>` or use `ProtobufKEFCoreSerDes.DefaultKeySerialization`, the type automatically manages simple or complex Primary Key
 - **ValueSerializationType**: set this value to `ProtobufKEFCoreSerDes.ValueContainer.BinaryRaw<>` or use `ProtobufKEFCoreSerDes.DefaultValueContainerSerialization`
 - **ValueContainerType**: set this value to `ProtobufValueContainerRaw<>` or use `ProtobufKEFCoreSerDes.DefaultValueContainer`